derekjwilliams/next-postgraphile-example/README.md

 ### `createMockRequest`

-### `getNormailzedDigest`
+### `getNormalizedDigest`

-The `getNormaizedDigest` function adapts a Next.js `NextRequest` object into a `NormalizedRequestDigest` object, which is required by PostGraphile.
+The `getNormalizedDigest` function adapts a Next.js `NextRequest` object into a `NormalizedRequestDigest` object, which is required by PostGraphile.
 This function handles the conversion of headers, query parameters, and body into the format expected by PostGraphile.

 ```typescript
 export function getNormalizedDigest(req: NextRequest): NormalizedRequestDigest {